Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Ensuring agricultural products are free from detectable pesticide residues.

-Requirements: Products must undergo independent field sampling and laboratory testing to confirm no detectable pesticide residues within laboratory limits of detection, typically 0.01 parts per million.
+What are the Requirements: Products must undergo independent field sampling and laboratory testing to confirm no detectable pesticide residues within laboratory limits of detection, typically 0.01 parts per million.
 This standard is more stringent than government requirements.

-Description: The Certified Pesticide Residue Free label, managed by SCS Global Services, assures consumers that certified products contain no detectable pesticide residues, exceeding standard regulatory requirements.
+What does it mean: The Certified Pesticide Residue Free label, managed by SCS Global Services, assures consumers that certified products contain no detectable pesticide residues, exceeding standard regulatory requirements.

 Link: SCS Global